 Official identification methods and devices officially identify an animal or group of animals by applying an official identification number to an animal or associating an official identification number with an animal or group of animals.
-Tables 1 and 2 in Section A of this document list official animal numbering systems for livestock.
+Tables 1 and 2 in Section A of these standards list official animal numbering systems for livestock.

-Official identification devices and methods are listed in title 9, Code of Federal Regulations (9 CFR) part 86 by species and include electronic ear tags, visual ear tags, and injectable transponders.
+Official identification devices and methods are listed in title 9, Code of Federal Regulations (9 CFR) part 86 by species, and include radio frequency identification (RFID) ear tags, visual ear tags, and RFID injectable transponders.